MatthewWong68/FIFA_Mobile_League_Data_Vis/README.md

 #### Result: (Scots Boys) 681 - 713 (HongKongers)

-#### Interactive Dashboard is also available using the famous BI Tool -- [Tableau](https://public.tableau.com/profile/mattfootballvis#!/vizhome/FMtournament/HK_Overview)
+#### Interactive Dashboard is also available on [Tableau](https://public.tableau.com/profile/mattfootballvis#!/vizhome/FMtournament/HK_Overview)

-Few interesting insights are generated.
+Some interesting insights are observed.

 ### 1. Average goal scoreded per match in the tournament: 12.907